Smart-Objects/Impact-Events-Dataset/README.md

 # Impact-Events-Dataset

+**Full name** - Dataset: Impact Events for Structural Health Monitoring of a Plastic Thin Plate

 ## Status

 - The Impact Events data contained in this repository is currently submitted as a dataset paper to DATA 2022 (https://data-workshop.github.io/DATA2022/).
 In addition, the data are used in the context of a reseach work submitted to AIChallengeIoT 2022 (https://aichallenge22.hotcrp.com/).

-- A preprint arxiv for the dataset paper is scheduled to be announced on Thursday 22/09, link TBA.
+- A preprint arxiv for the dataset paper has been announced [here](https://arxiv.org/abs/2209.10018).

 ## Dataset outline
 This repository contains a novel time-series dataset for impact detection and localization on a plastic thin-plate, towards Structural Health Monitoring applications, using ceramic piezoelectric transducers (PZTs) connected to an Internet of Things (IoT) device.
 The dataset was collected from an experimental procedure of low-velocity, low-energy impact events that includes at least 3 repetitions for each unique experiment, while the input measurements come from 4 PZT sensors placed at the corners of the plate.
 For each repetition and sensor, 5000 values are stored with 100 KHz sampling rate.
 The system is excited with a steel ball, and the height from which it is released varies from 10 cm to 20 cm.